aravindmunna/hello-world-react-and-typescript-book/React.md

 ##React

 React is a way of writing declarative views where a view is a function of data defined in terms of state.

 ###React Component

 A React Component is a reusable object that can be composed together with other component to render a user interface (UI).
 Composition is through a parent child hierarchy.
-There can only be one root component and there can be many levels of children to build up the DOM for a UI.
-To make it easy we impose rules that govern how components communicate (the rules can be ignored).
+There can only be one root component and there can be many levels of children to build up the document object model (DOM) for a UI.
+To make it easier to work with React we impose rules that govern how components communicate.
+The rules can be ignored because there are no mechanisms in React to enforce them.

-Data is passed down the component hierarchy in properties (parent-to-child communication) and properties should be immutable because they are passed down every time higher components are re-rendered, so any changes in properties would be loss on each re-render.
-So, changing properties after they are set is a good way to introduce bugs if you want them.
+Data is passed down the component hierarchy in properties (parent-to-child communication).
+Properties should be immutable because they are passed down every time higher components are re-rendered, so any changes in properties would be loss on each re-render.
+So, changing properties after they are set is a good way to introduce bugs if you want them, but why would you.

 Events flow up the hierarchy and can be used to instruct higher components to update state (child-to-parent communication).
-When you have components that need to communicate that don't share a parent child relationship, you can write a global event system or use a pattern such as Flux to enable cross component communication.
+When you have components that need to communicate that don't share a parent child relationship, you can write a global event system or even better use a pattern such as [Flux](https://facebook.github.io/flux/) to enable cross component communication.

 Components manage their own state, but every component doesn't need state that persists across rendering.
 When state is updated the application is re-rendered.
 When you keep the number of stateful components low, it is easier to understand the state of your application over time, hence easier to debug and maintain.
 When we know where, when, and how state changes and that properties don't change once they are set there is a lot of guess work removed when we are trying to debug or update our applications.

-These flow rules allows us to easily see how data streams through our application.
+These flow rules allows us to easily visualize how data streams through our application.
 We move from writing imperative hard to understand transactional logic to writing declarative functions to manage the state of components.

 ###React Component Rendering